ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 This noise type is called :code:`copy_from_household_member` in the configuration.
 It takes one parameter:

-.. list-table:: Parameters to the use_nickname noise type
+.. list-table:: Parameters to the copy_from_household_member noise type
   :widths: 1 5 1
   :header-rows: 1